 The Content Cart dialog – command central for acquiring data from a source server.

 Use the Content Cart to acquire all the data content you need.
 The process of acquiring data Items from a source server is straightforward, and can be summarized in the following steps:

 Acquired data points back to its original source.
-This ancestral link information can be seen by changing the aspect view for the target Item revision to its Origin aspect view.
+This ancestral link information can be seen by changing the aspect view tab for the target Item revision to its Origin aspect view tab.

-For those who would like to know about the data transfer mechanisms behind the Data Acquisition process, the following section provides more insight into the basic procedural flow employed by the feature, and the general scenarios encountered when managing data acquisition.
+By way of background, the following section provides more insight into the basic procedural flow employed by the data acquisition feature, and the general scenarios encountered when managing data acquisition.

 Basic Procedural Flow

 The following image takes a closer look at the mechanics of acquiring data from a source server.
 It illustrates the procedural flow involved, to essentially copy a chosen revision of a source item between the nominated source and target servers.

 The mechanics of acquiring data from a source server and transferring it to a target server.

 As can be seen, the procedure essentially boils down to three distinct stages, ensuring that the data is transferred between servers whilst maintaining its integrity: